 Healing Powers in a Sitz Bath

-Sitz baths have been around for centuries, but more recently women have been adding Epsom salts, herbs and essential oils to make the healing process more effecient.
-Some of the helming properties of size baths include:
+Sitz baths have been around for centuries, but more recently women have been adding natural remedies like Epsom salts, herbs and essential oils to make the healing process more effective.

 - Increased blood flow also helps to heal hemorrhoids, itching and pain.